 Tamper-proof content archival SEC 17a-4 WORM-compliant, tamper-proof data store

 Built to scale, with lightning fast ingestion, search, and export

 Actiance helps financial services firms meet FINRA, SEC, IIROC, FCA, GDPR and MiFID II supervisory review obligations faster and more effectively with:

 Including real-time moderation, message blocking, and feature controls

 Define channel-specific policies and custom detection filters to reduce false positive rates

 Enhance visibility into communications patterns and uncover potential violations

 Financial services firms lead other industries in their adoption of new communications and collaboration tools.
-The Actiance Platform enables the compliant use of 80+ communications channels to meet SEC, FINRA, IIROC, FCA and MiFID II regulations with confidence.
+The Actiance Platform enables the compliant use of 80+ communications channels to meet SEC, FINRA, IIROC, FCA, GDPR and MiFID II regulations with confidence.
 The Actiance Platform includes: